harm-bot-ml-challenge/HARM_web_app/README.md

 ## Are we facing any issues?
 - Till now not faced any big problems, everything is going as planned.
 Hope of that in future too.

+## Project Members with their contributions to this project

+1. __Harshul Nanda__ - Web hosting, Image and Text Dataset Generation

+2. __Abhijeet Saroha__ - Streamlit and Web Development

+3. __Rishabh Sagar__ - Image processing and Image classification model

+4. __Mayank Arora__ - Textual data processing and Text classification model

 ## Why this project is different from other ones?
 What unique features does this project have?
 Our HARM website provides the following features which makes it different from other projects.
 - User can get the prediction of whether a YouTube video is educational or non educational by entering the Youtube video url.
 If the video is educational, we apply category and sub-category model as per the problem statement returning the probability percentage bar graph 📊 of the predictions.